nvieira-mcgill/alala/docs/index.rst

 astrometry.net
 --------------

-Make sure to get the **bleeding edge** version from github `here <https://github.com/dstndstn/astrometry.net>`_.
+Make sure to get the **bleeding edge** version from `_github <https://github.com/dstndstn/astrometry.net>`_.
 Older versions of astrometry impose a limit on the number of sources that can be detected in an image, and this poses problems for the typically very dense images taken by WIRCam/MegaCam.
-Follow the instructions for installation given `here_.
+Follow the instructions for installation given `here.
 <http://astrometry.net/doc/readme.html#installing>`_.

 If you are on `irulan`, you only need to add the following to your .bashrc: